karolinesmh/spring-23/posts/seventhpost.md

 layout: layouts/post.njk
 ---

 Finding treats for your dogs is easy.
 Finding the best treats for your dogs health can be challenging!
-Especially with Jem's Health, incorporating healthier treats into his diet is a MUST.
+Especially with Jem's health, incorporating healthier treats into his diet is a MUST.

 <h2> 1.
 Old Mother Hubbard